symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

         :language: bash
         :start-after: #!/bin/sh

-.. note:: Use the following formula to convert approximately days to blocks ``duration (blocks) ≈ 86400 (seconds in a day) / blockGenerationTargetTime (seconds)``.
+.. note:: Use the following formula to convert approximately days to blocks ``duration ≈ numberOfDays * 86400 / blockGenerationTargetTime``.
 The blockGenerationTargetTime is `configurable per network <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties>`_.

 Once the **RegisterNamespaceTransaction** gets confirmed, double-check that the namespace duration has been extended.